ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-mppic.md

 It works currently with Differential, Omnidirectional, and Ackermann robots.
 This controller is measured to run at 100+ Hz on a modest Intel processor (4th gen i5).

 The MPPI algorithm is an MPC variant that finds a control velocity for the robot using an iterative approach.
-Using the previous time step’s best control solution and the robot’s current state, a set of randomly sampled perturbations from a Gaussian distribution are applied.
-These noised controls are forward simulated to generate a set of trajectories within the robot’s motion model.
+Using the previous time step's best control solution and the robot's current state, a set of randomly sampled perturbations from a Gaussian distribution are applied.
+These noised controls are forward simulated to generate a set of trajectories within the robot's motion model.
 Next, these trajectories are scored using a set of plugin-based critic functions to find the best trajectory in the batch.
 The output scores are used to set the best control with a soft max function.
 This process is then repeated a number of times and returns a converged solution.
-This solution is then used as the basis of the next time step’s initial control.
+This solution is then used as the basis of the next time step's initial control.

 A powerful result of this work is the ability to utilize objective functions which are not require to be convex nor differentiable, providing greater designer flexibility in behavior.

-See the package’s `README` for more complete information.
+See the package's `README` for more complete information.

 ## MPPI Parameters